Mircea-MMXXI/azapy/docs/RiskBased_intro.md

 _Fig 3.
 Example of out-of-sample (back testing) portfolio performance._

-An out-of-sample analysis, also called back testing or historical simulation, can be performed for any of the implemented portfolio strategies.
+An out-of-sample analysis, also called backtesting or historical simulation, can be performed for any of the implemented portfolio strategies.
 The following information can be extracted:
 1. Portfolio realized rate of return.
 It is available monthly, annually